"For me, Knox was the place that encouraged me to play a varsity sport, serve on the student council, take cl...

 Galesburg, IL 61401-4999

-Short-term programs combine on-campus study with a trip to another city or country during the next term break.
+Knox offers a variety of recurring short-term immersive experiences that combine on-campus study with a trip to another city or country during a term break.

 Imagine topping off a term of intense instruction with a trip to Berlin and Istanbul, or teaching on a Navajo reservation after taking a course in the tribe's history and culture.
 All this and more can be achieved through Knox's short-term off-campus programs.